DCFS Director Marc Smith Hit With 2 More Contempt Of Court Orders Over Failure To Place Children

 Late last month, lawmakers held a virtual hearing on the DCFS, with some even suggesting overhauling the department if Smith can’t right the ship.

 Capacity, or the number of residential beds and foster homes for children in the state’s care, is an ongoing and critical concern.
 It is the main reason behind an issue we have extensively reported – children being kept in psychiatric hospitals longer than medically necessary.
-In some cases, months longer.MORE NEWS: Europe's Largest Nuclear Power Plant On Fire After Shelling, Officials Say
+In some cases, months longer.MORE NEWS: Here's How You Can Help Ukrainian Refugees

 In court, the department has argued the pandemic impacted staffing at residential facilities and a shortage of placements.